Selecting the appropriate charitable vehicle

 Example client profile

 A Bank of America Private Bank client living in New England started a family foundation with the mission of supporting local youth organizations.
 Over time, the family grew to include multiple generations living across the United States.
 The matriarch and patriarch of the family decided to sell the family business and allocate a significant portion of the proceeds to philanthropy.
 In preparation for the sale they engaged Bank of America and the Philanthropic team to help the family strategize their philanthropic options and plan the family’s future giving.
-They sought our assistance to present various charitable vehicles to the extended family.
+They sought the team's assistance to present various charitable vehicles to the extended family.

 Action steps taken